-I’m Todd Vinson, engineer, podcast producer, workshop instructor, writer, and maker of fine art currently based out of Maryland.
+I’m Todd Vinson, engineer, podcast producer, workshop instructor, writer, and maker of fine art currently based out of South Carolina.
 Here’s my artist resume in PDF.

 This lengthy “About” section is my attempt to fully explain why this blog and accompanying podcast exist: